 Are You Prepared?

-The other thing on our side was our work handling Sammy and him feeling comfortable with us touching his feet even when he was not feeling his best.
+The other thing on our side was our work handling Sammy.
+We worked on him feeling comfortable with us touching his feet even when he was not feeling his best.
 Touching your dog’s feet, body and mouth when they are feeling well so they don’t mind it as much when they are hurt goes a long way at home with you, the pet parents, and at the groomer or veterinarian’s office.
 Deal with hurt pets like you would deal with a human emergency; use common sense.
-If you’re heading into the mountains for a day or longer, be prepared and bring a first aid kit that will work for humans and dogs alike.
+If you’re heading into the mountains for a day or longer, be prepared and bring a first aid kit.
+Especially one that will work for humans and dogs alike.